Uses for "Blue Stone" copper sulfate

 January 28, 2013

 Hi Dr. Sim.
-I read about that treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
+I read about that treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Dr. Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
 Apparently you are not alone in finding that it worked.

-But I doubt that it was infection control or single use that closed that option down -- because we can certainly very easily package sterile bluestone crystals for one-time use.
+But infection control & single use didn't close that option down ... nothing would be easier than packaging sterile bluestone crystals for one-time use.